Whether this is for you, someone you know, or a neighbour battling in the cold; here are key resources to help you respond.

 - Access points for Housing First.

-- Contact information for Housing Providers
+- Contact information for Five Housing Providers

 ONE: Emergency Numbers to help you respond.

-TWO: The Winter Emergency Response Guide for 2016/2017 – detailed information on different frontline service providers:
+THREE: The Winter Emergency Response Guide for 2016/2017 – detailed information on different frontline service providers:

 The WER guide explains what services are provided, hours of operation, contact information, etc. These places provide everything from simple shelter from the cold or a safe place to sleep, to helps with identification, doing taxes and finding housing.

-THREE: If you are looking to access Housing First resources, here is what to expect, and some of the main access points:
+FOUR: If you are looking to access Housing First resources, here is what to expect, and some of the main access points:

 All it takes is one application at a screening site of your choice.
 Here’s what to expect when you contact Coordinated Access: